rehierl/node-tree-outliner/1-1-3-node-trees/0-2-algorithms.md

 ## wikipedia, hamilton path

 * aka. a traceable path
-* a path in an undirected/directed graph that visits each vertex
+* a path in a graph that visits each vertex
 * assumed to visit each vertex only once

 hamiltonian-connected graph